How to Make Decisions to Mitigate Change Risk (Part 4)

 Opening the door for predictive analytics and prescriptive AI

 High-order metrics can effectively indicate potential risks, yet they may not be able to keep a watchful eye on all true risk factors.
-By adding artificial intelligence (AI) and machine learning (ML) to an analytics solution, IT leaders can ensure that all potential predictive parameters are known and accounted for in dashboards.
+By adding artificial intelligence (AI) and ML to an analytics solution, IT leaders can ensure that all potential predictive parameters are known and accounted for in dashboards.

 Analysis of past change failures, for instance, can allow an AI-backed analytics solution to automatically identify factors that tend to correlate with risk.
 Certain times of the month, for example, can lead to a spike in incidents, yet, without ML, this correlating factor may be overlooked.
 Machine learning can improve the selection of metrics included in the risk model, allowing human actors to promote the ML models that have the most accurate predictive capabilities.